Waiver of Subrogation: What It Is and Why Contracts Require It

-Last updated: July 9, 2026
+Last updated: July 17, 2026

 After a vendor's carrier pays a claim, it has the right to come after whoever caused the loss to recover what it paid.
 That process is called subrogation.
-A waiver of subrogation is the vendor's agreement to give that right up -- in advance -- so their carrier cannot pursue you.
+A waiver of subrogation is the vendor's agreement to give that right up, in advance, so their carrier cannot pursue you.

 This is the third piece of the standard risk transfer requirement.
 Additional insured endorsements give you standing on the vendor's policy.
 Primary and non-contributory language controls how that policy responds relative to yours.
 Waiver of subrogation closes the loop by making sure the vendor's carrier cannot turn around and come after you once the claim is resolved.